tstack/lnav/docs/source/ui.rst

 * :kbd:`|` - The script prompt.
 Enter a path to the lnav script to execute, along with the arguments to pass in.

-The command-line is by the readline library, so the usual set of keyboard shortcuts can be used for editing and moving within the command-line.
+The prompt has emacs-like keyboard shortcuts that can be used for editing and moving within the command-line.

 .. note::